 10/7 extension of public emergency and additional measures in phase two, in effect until 12/31/20 unless repealed, modified or superseded.

 The governor has created a “Reopen Florida Task Force.”
 Here is the final report, which lays out a three Phase plan.
 See Executive Order 20-139.
 Phase 3, right to work, see it here.
 11/3 Emergency Order extended 60 days.
 Most up-to-date info on Covid, click here.

 Florida Dept of Health website.

 Governor Kemp signed Executive Order 11.13.20.01, renewing current COVID-19 restrictions through November 30, 2020.Gov.
 Brian Kemp has renewed the state of emergency until 11/30.

 See all special alerts and notices, including travel, here.

-Gov. Ige issued the 12th State of Emergency.
+Gov. Ige issued the 15th State of Emergency until December 10.

-Gov. Kim Reynolds has renewed the state’s proclamation effective until 9/20.
+Gov. Kim Reynolds has renewed the state’s disaster proclamation.